 Compared with most of solar system's planets and moons, the Pluto-Charon system is tipped on its side in relation to the sun.
 Also, Pluto's rotation is retrograde compared to the other worlds — it spins backwards, from east to west.

 In 2005, as scientists photographed Pluto with the Hubble Space Telescope in preparation for the New Horizons mission — the first spacecraft to visit Pluto and the Kuiper Belt — they discovered two other tiny moons of Pluto, now dubbed Nix and Hydra.
-These are two to three times farther away from Pluto than Charon, and they are thought to be just 31 to 62 miles (50 to 100 kilometers) wide.
+These are two to three times farther away from Pluto than Charon, and they are thought to be just 31 to 62 miles (50 to 100 km) wide.